VatsalBhuva11/WebD-Selection-Task-2/README.md

 ![image](/assets/screenshots/create-post.png)

 <li><ins>Like a post:</ins> Show your support to your close ones by liking their posts!
 Under the "Params" section, enter the username to whom the post belongs, and the ID of the post that you want to like. <strong>NOTE: the postID can be obtained by viewing the posts/profile of that user, and in the posts array will be listed all the posts with each post having a unique "_id" attribute.
-Copy the inner text (don't copy the ObjectID part) and paste it in the postID attribute.
+Copy the inner text (don't copy the ObjectID part) and paste it in the postID attribute.</strong>
 (don't be cheeky to like your own post or like the same post twice :) i've got that covered :))
 </li><br>